 You will learn from healthcare professionals and industry partners who are working at the forefront of practice and clinical research and can draw on their scholarship and expertise to help you build your knowledge.

 Coursework and assessment

 The course units are split into three categories; core, elective core and optional.

-Master's students must complete all the core units, three of four elective core units, and optional units to attain 180 credits (two for full-time students, four for part-time students).
-In addition, master's students will undertake a project as either a 60 credit bioinformatics-based project for full-time students, or a 30 credit literature review for part-time students.
+Master's students must complete all the core units, minimum three of four elective core units, and optional units in order to attain 180 credits.
+In addition, master's students will undertake a project as either a 60 credit bioinformatics or research based project for full-time students, or a 30 credit literature review for part-time students.

-Core units: Bioinformatics, Interpretation, Statistics and Data Quality Assurance; Fundamentals of Human Genetics; Omics Techniques and their Application to Genomic Medicine; Project (30 or 60 credit).
+Core units: Bioinformatics, Interpretation, Statistics and Data Quality Assurance; Fundamentals of Human Genetics; Omics Techniques and their Application to Genomic Medicine; Project (30 or 60 credits).

-Optional units: Counselling Skills for Genomics; Disease Modelling and Genome Engineering; Economics of Genomics and Precision Medicine; Ethical, Legal and Social Issues in Applied Genomics; Health Informatics; Negotiated Work-Based Learning.
+Optional units: Counselling Skills for Genomics; Disease Modelling and Genome Engineering; Economics of Genomics and Precision Medicine; Ethical, Legal and Social Issues in Applied Genomics; Health Informatics.

 Course unit list